puppetlabs/packaging/README.md

 * **pl:build_from_params**

     Invoke a build from a build parameters yaml file.
-The parameters file should be created with `rake pl:write_build_params`.
+The parameters file should be created with `bundle exec rake pl:write_build_params`.
 The settings in the build parameters file will override all values contained in `./ext/build_defaults.yaml` and `./ext/project_data.yaml`.

 * **pl:deb**